AaronBenDaniel/micromouse/README.md

 # Micromouse
-A python program that simulates a micromouse
+A Python program that simulates a micromouse

-I intend to eventually actually build a Micromouse, but I wanted to write a pathfinding algorithm for one now.
+I do intend to eventually build a Micromouse, but I wanted to write a pathfinding algorithm for one now.
 So here it sits.